vsetec/camel-sip/README.md

     from("sip:ws://1.2.3.4:6060?requestMethod=REGISTER").to("sip:udp://5.6.7.8");
     from("sip:ws://1.2.3.4:6060?requestMethodNot=REGISTER").to("sip:proxy");

-These example imply that there is a normal SIP server present in the network.
+These examples imply that there is a normal SIP server present in the network.

 ## Features